phsultan/asterisk-eagi-google-speech-recognition/README.md

 Copy the `transcribeWithGoogle.eagi` of this repository to `/var/lib/asterisk/agi-bin/transcribeWithGoogle.eagi`.

-Call extension 6500 and inspect your Asterisk CLI to get the transcription, the `EAGI` script assigns the transcriptio result to the `GOOGLE_TRANSCRIPTION_RESULT` variable.
+Call extension 6500 and inspect your Asterisk CLI to get the transcription, the `EAGI` script assigns the resulting text to the `GOOGLE_TRANSCRIPTION_RESULT` variable.